 A native of Neosho, Missouri, Garrett holds a bachelor’s degree in English from Oklahoma Christian University, a juris doctorate from The University of Tulsa College of Law and a Master of Laws in securities regulation from Georgetown University.

 Garrett and her husband live in Edmond, Oklahoma.
-They have three adult children and one grandchild.
+They have three adult children and two grandchildren.